B-Cell Primary Immunodeficiency: What To Know

 Key Takeaways

 B cells are an important part of your immune system.
-In some forms of primary immunodeficiency (PI), B cells are missing or can’t do their job normally.
-This can weaken your body’s ability to fight infections.
+In some forms of primary immunodeficiency (PI) — also called inborn errors of immunity (IEI) — B cells are missing or can’t do their job.
+Reduced or abnormal B cells can weaken your body’s ability to fight infections.

 What Are B Cells?

-In general, each antibody can recognize and stick to just one specific antigen — like a key that fits a particular lock.
-B cells and antibodies also serve as your immune system’s memory.
-If the same germ infects you again, your body will “remember” it.
-The B cells that make the specific antibody will quickly make more, and the infection will clear faster.
-This is how vaccines work.
 For example, when you get the flu vaccine, your body makes antibodies to parts of the flu virus.
-Later, if you’re exposed to the actual flu virus, your immune system will have B cells and antibodies ready to fight it.
+Later, if you’re exposed to the actual flu virus, your body will have B cells and antibodies ready to fight it.

 What Are B-Cell Primary Immunodeficiency Disorders?

 All PI conditions affect some part of the immune response.
-Which cells or processes are involved depends on which gene is mutated.
+Which cells or processes are involved depends on the underlying immune-system defect, which may involve one or more genetic changes.
 B-cell PI conditions — those that mostly affect B cells and antibody production — make up 50 percent to 60 percent of all diagnosed PI conditions.

 There are many kinds of PI conditions.
-Some affect both B cells and another type of white blood cell called T cells.
-One example of this is severe combined immunodeficiency.
+Some affect both B cells and T cells, another type of lymphocyte.
+One example of this is severe combined immunodeficiency (SCID).
 These combined conditions fall into a different category and won’t be covered here.

 Below, we describe the different types of B-cell PI disorders.

-Very Few B Cells, Very Few Antibodies: Agammaglobulinemia
+Agammaglobulinemia: Very Few B Cells, Very Few Antibodies

 This group includes the most severe forms of B-cell PI.
 People with agammaglobulinemia have very few or no B cells.
 As a result, they have very low levels of antibodies.
 One example is called X-linked agammaglobulinemia.